top of page

 6 june 2026 - 23 august 2026

-The second film, The Invisible Hand, depicts a family's confrontation with a ghost in the Pearl River Delta in China.
-The Invisible Hand was commissioned by the Guangdong Times Museum.
-It was filmed in Guangzhou, China, in 2018 and premiered there in the same year, but was banned after only a few days.
-The official reason given was that ghosts no longer exist since the founding of the People's Republic of China and therefore such a film could not be shown.
+The film was shot in Guangzhou in 2018, commissioned by the Guangdong Times Museum and premiered there, but was banned before the opening.
+The official reason given by local authorities was that ghosts had ceased to exist since the founding of the People’s Republic of China and that such a film could therefore not be shown.

-Omer Fast was born in Jerusalem in 1972.
-He studied visual arts in Boston and New York and, since graduating in 2000, has had solo exhibitions at the Pinakothek der Moderne in Munich (2021), the Times Art Museum in Guangzhou (2018), the Martin Gropius Bau in Berlin (2016), the Jeu de Paume in Paris (2015) and the Whitney Museum in New York (2010).
-Group exhibitions include dOCUMENTA13 and the Venice Biennale 2011.
+Since graduating in 2000, Fast has had solo exhibitions at the Pinakothek der Moderne, Munich (2021), the Times Art Museum in Guangzhou (2018), the Martin Gropius Bau in Berlin (2016), the Jeu de Paume in Paris (2015) and the Whitney Museum in New York (2010).
+His group exhibitions include dOCUMENTA13 and the 2011 Venice Biennale.

-Omer Fast blev født i Jerusalem i 1972.
-Han studerede billedkunst i Boston og New York og har siden sin eksamen i 2000 haft soloudstillinger i Pinakothek der Moderne, München (2021), Times Art Museum i Guangzhou (2018), Martin Gropius Bau i Berlin (2016) Jeu de Paume i Paris (2015) og Whitney Museum i New York (2010).
-Blandt gruppeudstillingerne kan nævnes dOCUMENTA13 og Venedig Biennalen 2011.
+Siden han dimitterede i 2000 har Fast haft soloudstillinger på Pinakothek der Moderne, München (2021), Times Art Museum i Guangzhou (2018), Martin Gropius Bau i Berlin (2016), Jeu de Paume i Paris (2015) og Whitney Museum i New York (2010).
+Hans gruppeudstillinger omfatter dOCUMENTA13 og Venedigbiennalen 2011.

 The exhibition is supported by Aage og Johanne Louis-Hansens Fond and by Den Jyske Kunstfond.